bucketeer-io/bucketeer-docs/docs/open-feature/react-native/index.md

 See our [documentation](https://docs.bucketeer.io/sdk/client-side/javascript#configuring-client) for more SDK configuration.

 :::important
 Use `defineBKTConfigForReactNative` for the standard setup — you do not need to provide an `idGenerator`.
-The `BucketeerReactNativeProvider` automatically loads and injects the correct React Native implementation (`react-native-uuid`) during initialization.
+During initialization, `BucketeerReactNativeProvider` uses the React Native ID generator implementation backed by `react-native-uuid`, which must be installed and available at runtime.
 :::

 #### Evaluate a feature flag